bdomag/test-mp/methodology.md

 **Addressable PA API scale**

 Addressable bid requests are used to present the current scale.
 These bid requests represent users who are available for a buyer to bid for.
 Specifically, for this case they are the users who belong to at least one buyer’s interest group.
 The green or red indicator above the value shows the week-to-week change.
 Information about addressable bid requests is currently available; however, at an unspecified time in the future, Chrome will be throttling these reports, making these calculations impossible.

+Addressable PA API scale is then calculated in the following way: Scale = a/b * 100%, where

+a - stands for addressable PA API bid requests from cookieless Chrome b - stands for all addressable bid requests incoming via Chrome

+This logic is described visually in the addressable_paapi_scale.png file.